mj1thcjwovt/outlearn-modules/README.md

 <!-- @section -->

-## How Fast Can You Publish?
+## Create Your First Path

 ### Viewing This on GitHub?

-If you are viewing this on GitHub and want to get the full experience, check out the Outlearn Path [Publishing Great Learning Content](https://demo.outlearn.com/learn/outlearn/outlearn-publishing).
+If you are viewing this on GitHub and want to get the full experience, check out [Publishing Great Learning Content](https://demo.outlearn.com/learn/outlearn/outlearn-publishing) on Outlearn.

 ### Fork the Repo